superruzafa/visual-scala-reference/_en/functions/orElse.md

   <!-- <figcaption class="diagram-desc"></figcaption> -->
 </figure>

-For those input values for which this partial function is not defined, the anonymous functions returns the value returned by `g`.
+For those input values for which this partial function is not defined, the anonymous partial function returns the value returned by `g`.

 <figure class="diagram">
   <img src="images/orElse.2.svg" alt="orElse function">